heyitsashleyhere/chessboard-exercise/README.md

 Use hover over the squares of the chess to make the letters of your name appear on it.

-on hover every square changes color add a button that turns the whole chessboard
+on hover every square changes color hover on pawns and they disappear and shows a letter add a button that turns the whole chessboard